50 bargains under $50 to get you through the NT summer

 26. Admire the thunderous waterfalls at Litchfield National Park

 Stand on viewing platforms in Litchfield National Park to see the water cascading over escarpments into a deep plunge pools, and continue walking to explore rock pools above the falls and the lush monsoonal rainforests that surround.

-27. Cast a line and catch an iconic NT Barramundi
+27. Cast a line & catch an iconic NT Barramundi

 The best barra fishing during the wet is usually in the mangrove creeks and estuaries, like those in Darwin Harbour.
 Top End estuaries are alive with juvenile prawns in January and February, so these are also excellent months to target black jewfish, golden snapper, cod, pikey bream and mangrove jack, which have moved into the bays and creeks to feed on the prawns and small fish.

 Learn about the iconic history of the Royal Flying Doctor Service and its founder John Flynn at the tourist facility in Alice Springs.

 29. Alice Springs Telegraph Station Historical Reserve

 Discover the original site of the first European settlement in Alice Springs and wander through the restored stone buildings dating back to the late 1800s.
 The Telegraph Station is also a popular picnic spot for locals.

 The Olive Pink Botanical Gardens is Australia’s only arid zone botanic garden.
 Admire the spectacular range of plant species on one of the many walking trails around the garden or stop for a bite to eat at the Bean Tree Café.

 31. Anzac Hill